 Jahan (1983) argued that gender inequality and gender violence are embedded in every sphere of Bangladesh, be it in socio economic or political structures.
 Gender inequality is not only practiced, but demonstrates unequal power relations between sexes, which protects the patriarchal order.
 Therefore, although constitution guarantees equal protection under law, nevertheless because of the ineffectiveness of the police, this is not applied in reality.
 Rather it creates a subordinate position for women in society, therefore, it could be argued that enacting laws without understanding the patriarchal mind-set and impact of laws on victims; the crime is increasing rather than providing the required justice.
 Furthermore, Jahan (1994) describes women’s socio economic powerlessness and argues that ignorance of legal rights limits their chances to protection under law.
-She further argues that in many cases full implementation and enforcement of existing laws, proper support from the legal judicial body, excessive expense and the time-consuming process prevents many women - especially the poor ones - to take support from the criminal justice system, for example – one of the acid victims, the interviewee Sabana went to the police with her father to file a report against her ex-husband, who threw acid on her.
+She further argues that in many cases full implementation and enforcement of existing laws, proper support from the legal judicial body, excessive expense and the time-consuming process prevents many women - especially the poor ones - to take support from the criminal justice system, for example – one of the acid victims, the interviewee Ms. S went to the police with her father to file a report against her ex-husband, who threw acid on her.
 The police suggested and I quote “don’t file a case just forgive your son in law, after all you have to think about your daughter?
 Who will marry her?
 Where will she go”?
-However, with the help of her family Sabana pursued the case, but the process was shattering as her in-laws threatened her with court and she received no support but pressure to withdraw the case.
-However, after so many years of struggling Sabana was eventually successful as the court gave life imprisonment to the criminals.
+However, with the help of her family Ms S pursued the case, but the process was shattering as her in-laws threatened her with court and she received no support but pressure to withdraw the case.
+However, after so many years of struggling Ms. S was eventually successful as the court gave life imprisonment to the criminals.
 However, it is only in very few cases that women are successful in punishing the criminals: either the criminals get bail or it is a long tiring process on the part of judicial administration that leads many women not to take help from the legal administration.
 Therefore, Chowdhury (2007) argues, although laws exist in Bangladesh, nevertheless, because of the ineffectiveness by the judicial body such laws have failed to punish the perpetrators.
 Consequently, these laws are nothing but an ornamental addition in the statute book.
 It is clear from my data that the situation has not improved for many women since Chowdhury made these observations.

 Holy et al. (2008) have argued that social attitudes towards sexual violence puts pressure on the police that leads them to prioritise certain types of cases.
 This prioritisation makes many victims inclined to withdraw a case during a criminal justice process.
-One of my interviewees Farida Yasmin (Deputy Police Commissioner, in the women’s violence investigation department) said –
+One of my interviewees Mrs F (Deputy Police Commissioner, in the women’s violence investigation department) said –

 “There are other frustrating thing happens as well, for example; victims field a dowry violence case and we do the investigation and the perpetrator.
 However, when we are successful and arrest the perpetrator in the middle of an ongoing case wife (the victim) come and say she wants to withdrawal the case and release her husband.
 This is so frustrating because we give time and energy to a case and there is no result”.